CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

      - C Programs
        - sudo deepstream-app -c /opt/nvidia/deepstream/deepstream-6.4/samples/configs/deepstream-app/source1_usb_dec_infer_resnet_int8.txt
      - Python programs
-       - Considerations
+       - Considerations (N.B.
+The original python program code is not set up correctly - make these amendments so that the cloned python program works OK)
-         - You only need to use "sudo" for the first time, to create the model engine from scratch
+         - N.B.
+You only need to use "sudo" the first time you execute the python program.
+Thjis gives permissino for the created model to be stored.
+If you don't use sudo at least once. then the python program will always want to create the model (because it can't find it stored anywhere)
          - Deepstream-test1-usbcam essental required fix - see program at end - it is a "Z" version !!)
-           - 1) Change the folder permision using:
+           - 1) Change the folder permision using the command in the following line:
-             - **sudo chmod a+rwx /opt/nvidia/deepstream/deepstream/sources/deepstream_python_apps/apps/deepstream-test1-usbcam/**
+             - sudo chmod a+rwx /opt/nvidia/deepstream/deepstream/sources/deepstream_python_apps/apps/deepstream-test1-usbcam/
+           - 2) Clone "config.txt" file
-           - 2) Copy "config.txt" file to a Z version, and change the line that denotes the model engine ref to use **B30** instead of **B1**
+             - Copy "config.txt" file to a "zconfig.txt"
+             - Using vim (or other text editor), edit "zconfig.txt" to change the line that denotes the model engine ref to use **B30** instead of **B1**
+             - save "zconfig.txt"
+           - 3) Clone python program "deepstream_test_1_usb.py"
-           - 3) Copy "python" program  to a Z version, and change the line that denotes what "config.txt" file to use, so that it uses the "Z" version created in the previous step
+             - Copy "python" program "deepstream_test_1_usb.py" to "zdeepstream_test_1_usb.py"
+             - Using vim (or other text editor), edit "zdeepstream_test_1_usb.py" and change the line that refers to "config.txt" so that it uses "zconfig.txt" as created in the previous step
+             - Save "zdeepstream_test_1_usb.py"
        - cd /opt/nvidia/deepstream/deepstream/sources/deepstream_python_apps/apps/deepstream-test1-usbcam/
        - sudo -E python3 zdeepstream_test_1_usb.py /dev/video0